|Dates / Deadlines:|

 Students who successfully complete the academic year in Bremen earn between eight and nine credits, depending upon their selected courses.
 Students who study in Bremen for the spring semester may earn up to five credits, if they successfully complete the pre-semester intensive language course.

-At German universities, course catalogues are not distributed to students.
-A complete course listing is available online at: http://oracle-web.zfn.uni-bremen.de/veranstaltungen/vorlesungsverzeichnis.
+At German universities, course catalogues are available exclusively online.
+A complete course listing is available online.

 Typically, you will earn one (1) course credit for a regular university course, i.e., lectures and seminars (Vorlesungen und Seminare).
-The required work may vary – the most common format is one oral presentation plus a paper of 10-15 pages or an oral presentation plus a written (or oral) exam.
+The required work may vary – the most common formats are oral presentations, papers of 15-20 pages, and written (or oral) exams.
 Please note that the pages are 1.5-spaced and calculated based on the amount of text in the paper.

 You will earn a one-half (0.5) course credit for successful completion of skill courses (Übungen -- including all Studienbegleitende Sprachkurse in German or other foreign language courses).